cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 This traditional country blues song was a favorite of Dust Bowl refugees headed for California, and even appears in the film version of John Steinbeck’s The Grapes of Wrath.

+The Oklahoma-born Woody Guthrie wrote some of America’s greatest folk songs and inspired a legion of urban folk revivalists including Bob Dylan and his own son, Arlo.
 Pete Seeger and Lee Hays played with Woody Guthrie in the Almanac Singers, appearing at union rallies and establishing what is now called urban folk.
 However, for this recording, the players are Cisco Houston (the Cisco Kid) on guitar and Sonny Terry on harmonica.

-This is supposedly the version (or one like it) that Jerry Garcia heard and decided to use with the Grateful Dead.
+The cover by Delaney & Bonnie Bramlett is supposedly the version (or one like it) that Jerry Garcia heard and decided to use with the Grateful Dead.
 The Dead and various other bands, including Delaney & Bonnie, were touring Canada in a custom train, and the Dead picked up songs from various sources, including “Me and Bobby McGee” from Janis Joplin and Kris Kristofferson.
-“Come On in My Kitchen” is, of course, Robert Johnson (for more, see Country Blues Roots of Rock).
+What famous guitar player plays dobro?
+Answer: Duane Allman, before he started the Allman Brothers.
+Other guest musicians on Motel Shot include Leon Russell, Joe Cocker, Dave Mason, John Hartford, Clarence White, Gram Parsons and Bobby Whitlock.

 The Grateful Dead’s early cover of “Morning Dew” on the band’s first album is one of the strongest arguments that folk music was one of the chief inspirations of psychedelic jam music.